Tax Planning Strategies and Top Considerations for Architects and Engineers

 IC-DISC

-To the extent that a project is outside the US, an architectural firm can consider using an IC-DISC to reduce their overall tax liability on the project.
+To the extent that a project is outside the US, an architectural or engineering firm can consider using an IC-DISC to reduce their overall tax liability on the project.
 There are procedural and documentation requirements, as well as making sure that the structure is in place prior to beginning work on the international project.

-State and Local Tax Planning for Architects
+State and Local Tax Planning for Architects and Engineers

 There are over 12,000 state and local taxing jurisdictions that may impose multiple types of taxes.
 State taxes can have a significant impact on your bottom line, and failing to comply with state tax laws can result in penalties and fines.